ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable that is enthalpy, :math:`h`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`h=\gamma \left(\frac{E}{\rho }-\frac{{V}^{2}}{2}\right)`